Reines5/YoutubeVideoAndMusicDownloader/README.md

 pyinstaller --onefile --console main.py
 ```

-- --onefile: packages everything into a single .exe file
+- `--onefile`: packages everything into a single .exe file
-- --console: keeps the terminal window for interaction
+- `--console`: keeps the terminal window for interaction
 -
 The output file will be created in the dist/ folder.